Materials-Data-Science-and-Informatics/somesy/README.md

 pip install somesy
 ```

+> **Note**
+>
+> If you use somesy as a pre-commit hook, you don't have to install somesy on your PC nor add it as a dependency in your Python project.
+Pre-commit will handle the installation automatically.

 ### Configuring somesy

-Yes, somesy is *another* tool with its own configuration.
+Yes, somesy is _another_ tool with its own configuration.
 However, for your
 project metadata it is hopefully the last file you need, and the only one you
 have to think about, `somesy` will take care of the others for you!

 To get started, create a file named `somesy.toml`:

 <!-- --8<-- [start:somesytoml] -->

 ```toml
 [project]
 name = "my-amazing-project"